 NOW LOCATED IN STUDIO 110 ON THE FIRST FLOOR

 THROUGH THE ARTS AND IN PARTNERSHIPS WITH LOCAL BUSINESSES AND SCHOOLS, SPARKS OPENED AT RIVERVIEWS ARTSPACE OFFERS YOUNG PEOPLE THE OPPORTUNITY TO LEARN DIGITAL AND CONTEMPORARY CREATIVE SKILLS.

 While keenly interested in the medium, the technology necessary is not readily available or affordable at either school or home – denying teens and young adults the opportunity to obtain valuable skills that would enable them to be more competitive in the employment market.
 Therefore, by providing a Digital Media Lab with workshops and programs, we are providing opportunities for the community to learn digital literacy—a skill all will need as digital technology becomes more pervasive and necessary for expertise in the field.

 These skills will be imperative to better employment.
 Especially for the youth who cannot afford to continue education post high school graduation.
 It will help break this cycle of perpetuating poverty.

 We thank our generous sponsors the Best Buy Foundation, ELRO Trust of the Greater Lynchburg Community Trust, and the Easley Foundation for making this exciting program possible!

-Contact Stephen Kissel / Events and Media Manager – email@example.com
+Contact Stephen Kissel / Education and Media Manager – email@example.com